atakantumoglu/NorthwindService/README.md

 - **Presentation Layer**: Contains controllers.
 - **Domain Layer**: Contains enterprise logic and types.
 - **Application Layer**: This layer directs the expressed intent from the presentation layer to the domain layer.
+It also implements the `UnitOfWork` pattern ensuring a transactional boundary for operations.
 - **Infrastructure Layer**: Contains everything that operates outside of the context of the domain.